ess-dmsc/h5cpp/doc/source/users_guide/overview.rst

 of objects

 1. container objects (*Group*) which can store links to other object
-2. leafe like objects which cannot hold links to other objects (*Datasets* and *committed Datatypes*).
+2. leaf like objects which cannot hold links to other objects (*Datasets* and *committed Datatypes*).

-Technically, we can refer to all of these objects as *nodes* and thus consider an HDF5 tree as a collection of *nodes* connected by *links*. *h5cpp* maps this hierachy of node types rather straight forward onto C++ classes like this
+Technically, we can refer to all of these objects as *nodes* and thus consider an HDF5 tree as a collection of *nodes* connected by *links*. *h5cpp* maps this hierarchy of node types rather straightforwardly onto C++ classes like this

 .. figure:: ../images/node_types.svg
    :align: center